claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Monitoring of the UI content of digital tools.
   * Monitoring of location information.

-* Compromise of accounts: Research suggests that IPV, a perpetrator may demand access to a victim-survivor's devices and accounts for continuous monitoring and/or restricting their communication with others.
-This is different from the previous point in that the perpetrator demands access (or uses invasive tools) to tools and contents, rather than using "publicly available" tools.
-This type of attack is mounted in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve their abuser.
+* Compromise of accounts: Research suggests that in IPV, an attacker may demand access to a victim-survivor's devices and accounts for continuous monitoring and/or restricting their communication with others.
+This is different from the previous point in that the perpetrator demands access (or uses invasive tools) to tools and contents, rather than using "publicly available" tools or by monitoring without coercion.
+This type of attack is mounted in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve their attacker.
 Once an attacker has access to an online account, they can use that to:
-  * Delete data, which can be communication, documents and more.
+  * Delete data, which can be communication data, documents and more.
   * Have access to friends, family and contacts.
   * Have access to communication, audio-video content, and any associated metadata.
-  * Lock out ot change the authentication mechanisms that grant access to the account.
+  * Lock out or change the authentication mechanisms that grant access to the account.
-  * Impersonate by using the victim's online identity to send false messages to others or to purchase goods and services.
+  * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.

 * Compromise of devices